-Corfu Town, the main city of Corfu island, has been shaped by numerous cultures and empires throughout its history, resulting in a diverse and captivating architectural landscape.
+Corfu Town, the central city of Corfu island, has been shaped by numerous cultures and empires throughout its history, resulting in a diverse and captivating architectural landscape.
 The town’s historical layers include Venetian, British, French, and Greek influences.
-However, it was the Venetians who left the most significant mark on the town during their four centuries of rule.
+However, the Venetians left the most significant mark on the town during their four centuries of rule.

 Venetian Legacy